Dead River Rafting

 Whitewater Rafting on the Dead River: New England's Most Continuous Whitewater

-Get ready to ride some seriously huge whitewater with thrilling class 3 and 4+ rapids on the most continuous stretch of whitewater in Maine!
+Get ready for some continuous action, with thrilling class 3 and 4+ rapids on this 16-mile stretch of whitewater in Maine!
 The dam-controlled Dead River has only 8 releases per season from below Grand Falls to the confluence of the Kennebec and Dead rivers, and it’s just a short shuttle drive from the Northern Outdoors Adventure Resort where the brewpub awaits your return.

 Your Day Rafting the Dead River